Skip to main content

 Logistics

-Once you have signed up you will be assigned a volunteer coordinator who will provide you with all the information you need to go on a Raleigh Expedition.
+Once you have signed up you will be assigned a Venturer Coordinator who will provide you with all the information you need to go on a Raleigh Expedition.

 What is the deadline for applying for an Expedition?

-We run Expeditions throughout the year and encourage venturers to apply between six and 18 months in advance to ensure you get the place you want, organise flights and vaccinations and give you time to raise the money (if you are fundraising).
+We run Expeditions throughout the year and encourage Venturers to apply between six and 18 months in advance to ensure you secure the place you want.
+When considering how to plan your gap year, you want to make sure you have enough time to organise flights, vaccinations, and, if needed, raise funds for your Expedition.

 Will I need a visa and is it included in the cost?